Health-Union/snowshu/docs/source/user_documentation/replica_dot_yaml_file.rst

 .. note:: specified relations can represent one or many many relations, based on the pattern provided.

 They can then contain one or more of these options:

 - **unsampled** (*Optional*) tells SnowShu to pull the entire relation.
 Good for tiny reference tables, very bad for big stores of data.
 - **sampling** (*Optional*) allows you to override the higher-level configuration and set specifics for that sampling.

+.. note:: Using unsampled huge stores of data for creating a replica will definitely cause memory usage skyrocketing.
+In case the set limit of memory resource in Docker is not enough for creating a replica, the process will be killed.
+You should change Docker Desktop settings and increase memory to solve the issue.

 The primary use of specified relations is to create relationships.
 This is accomplished through the ``relationships`` directive of a specified relation.